KBNLresearch/SaveToWaybackMachine/index.md

 * **General-purpose scripts** — interactive tools that read a list of URLs from a text file and submit them to the Wayback Machine (or retrieve existing archived versions).
 Built on the [waybackpy](https://pypi.org/project/waybackpy/) library.
 Suitable for any website.
 * **mmdc.nl-specific scripts** — production scripts developed for the [mmdc.nl archiving project](archived-sites/mmdc.nl/), using the Internet Archive's SPN2 API with authenticated access, sequential submission, rate-limit handling, and checkpoint-based resume.
 Used to archive 12.204 URLs with a 100% success rate.
+* **manuscripts.kb.nl-specific scripts** — spider and archiving scripts for the [manuscripts.kb.nl project](archived-sites/manuscripts.kb.nl/), including a breadth-first URL crawler, wiki-priority archiver, and bulk submission script.
+Used to archive 7.460 URLs with a 100% success rate.